THE DEFINITIVE GUIDE TO WINTER CAMPING

 Dress appropriately in clothing that will insulate, wick moisture, dry quickly, and are weatherproof and breathable.
 Do this, and you will be able to handle the elements with a grin on your face.
 To keep warm and dry efficiently it is dress in layers, in layers, each layer with its own specific purpose.

-Pro Tips: Clothing
+Cold Weather Camping Tips: Clothing

 Chose clothing with plenty of vents and zippers so you can quickly get some airflow to cool down and prevent sweating.